 The European Union provides assistance to countries and populations, both within Europe and abroad, when major disasters or humanitarian emergencies occur.

-The European Union is committed to helping victims of man-made and natural disasters worldwide.
-It helps over 120 million people each year.
-Collectively, the EU and its constituent countries are the world's leading donor of humanitarian aid.
-Yet EU aid accounts for under 1% of the EU's total annual budget – just over €2 per EU citizen.
+Together, the EU countries are the world's leading donor of humanitarian aid, helping millions of people worldwide each year.
+This aid accounts for 1% of the EU's total annual budget – around €4 per EU citizen.

 EU action is guided by the principles of humanity, neutrality, impartiality and independence.
 Aid is channelled through 200+ international and local partner organisations and agencies, and supported by thousands of European volunteers.